The Picasso peace lily is a commercially rare variant of the common evergreen houseplant.

-The patterns of the green and white leaf variegation is completely random, but can change as the plant develops.
-This is one of the many reasons why the picasso peace lily is such a highly sought-after plant.
+The patterns of the green and white leaf variegation are completely random but can change as the plant develops.
+This is one of the many reasons why it is such a highly sought-after plant.

 Where Can You Buy A Picasso Peace Lily?